Jaitsar: Sports

 Jaitsar Stadium is located at Government Senior secondary school.
 Hundreds of people come here on daily basis for the physical training for the recruitment processes.
+TH.
+Shri Ravindar Singh Rathore is National Gold medalist in kabbadi from here, they used to practice at this ground in his childhood.

-There is infrastructure for the practice of sports such as cricket, football, badminton, volleyball and basketball.
+There is infrastructure for the practice of sports such as cricket, football, kabbadi, badminton, volleyball and basketball.